 By 2002, when Network Rail was established, the Forth Bridge was in a poor state of repair following a long period of under-investment in maintenance.
 A major renovation was needed to secure its future.
 The bridge which emerged, a decade later, from the covering of scaffolding and sheeting intended to ensure that old lead paint didn't end up in the River Forth below, is probably in better condition than at any time since it was originally built.
 Meanwhile the coating of extremely durable glass-flake epoxy paint means that the well known story of the endless job of "painting the Forth Bridge" is no longer true.

 Once the bridge had been restored to its original glory (or even better), thoughts turned to how best to allow the wonderful structure to be best appreciated.
-At the time of writing, in May 2014, there are plans in place to open the bridge to the public, possibly in two separate ways.
+There are plans in place to open the bridge to the public, possibly in two separate ways.

 The first would involve the building of a visitor centre at the North Queensferry end.
 From there visitors could travel by lift to a viewing platform at the top of the north cantilever.